Latest News

 DeafKidz Defenders

-DeafKidz is an interactive and accessible digital platform designed to educate young deaf children on how to stay safe online.
+DeafKidz Defenders is an interactive and accessible digital platform designed to educate young deaf children on how to stay safe online.

 Why it’s necessary